marcusoftnet/marcusoftnet.github.io/_posts/2009-02-08-together-in-transformation-agile.md

 Salvation Army.
 We are often quite rigid in our structures so that could be needed from time to time.

-It was well recieved with a very rewarding discussion afterwards.
+It was well received with a very rewarding discussion afterwards.
 It also felt very good for me to be able to put some quotes form the bible on a PowerPoint slide.
 Haven’t done that before.